rudneir2/Microsoft-Cloud-Security-map/README.md

 4. Most Common threats: the diagram represents only a few examples of threats.
 They are categorized according to Mitre Att&ck matrix.
 Attackers may use a specific threat to compromise a customer environment or use a combination of several threats, also called blended attack.

+### Azure Security Services

+Azure public cloud counts with several different Security services that protect its Network, Compute, Storage, Applications, Databases, and Identity services.
+An interesting fact is that some of them are free of costs, such as NSG (Network Security Group), Storage encryption, TLS/SSL, SAS token, and many others.